 Actually, the Dead Are Not Dead

-Bergen Assembly, an international project of contemporary art taking place every three years in the Norwegian city of Bergen, originates from a critical approach to the biennial format.
-Against this background, the point of departure for the core group’s work was the concept of assembly itself, which is critically examined both in terms of its political implications and in regards to aesthetic practices.
+The concept and programme of Bergen Assembly 2019 is based on a collective process.
+Our point of departure was the concept of assembly itself, which was critically examined both in terms of its political implications and in regards to aesthetic practices.
 What does it mean when a biennial (or in this case a triennial) is called an assembly?
 What expectations of art and the curators does this articulate?
-The focus is on the general frameworks and techniques of collective political or emancipatory action – and the questions how, in what form and with whom we intend to develop and shape these practices in the context of an art project.
+The focus was on the general frameworks and techniques of collective political or emancipatory action – and the questions of how, in what form and with whom we intend to develop and shape these practices in the context of an art project.

 Thus, Actually, the Dead Are Not Dead examines the relationships between art, politics and life.
 Two aspects are foregrounded: first, the rebellious, dissident body as tool and object of artistic practices and, second, aesthetic forms and formats that make it possible to share the knowledge and experiences of emancipation and resistance.
 We have consciously decided to focus on long-term projects based on processes of artistic research and/or working together with local groups and communities.